RHIT-Mitre-ECTF-Team/ectf-trainer/README.md

 will cause the send_ping() function to run when the user types the word ping on the console.

-To send characters to UART1, use printf().
+To send characters to the first UART, use printf().
-To send characters to UART2, use printf2().
+To send characters to the second UART, use printf2().